mathe00/obsidian-plugin-python-bridge/README.md

 - 🌐 **HTTP support for Windows**: Unix sockets don’t work on **Windows**, but **HTTP support** is in the works to enable seamless interaction on this platform.
 - 📊 **User Input Management**: Display **pop-ups in Obsidian** to let users input data, similar to terminal inputs, for your Python scripts.
-- 📱 **Mobile Support**: While mobile support is a long-term goal, it's quite challenging to implement.
-However, we're exploring possibilities to make this work in the future.
-- 🛠️ **Better Python Integration**: We aim to allow Python scripts to integrate more seamlessly with Obsidian by enabling script-specific settings sections within the plugin's settings.
-This will let Python scripts have isolated configurations, making them function more like “real” Obsidian plugins.
+- 🛠️ **More Interactions with Obsidian**: Add more methods for interacting with Obsidian, like retrieving information on all notes, getting vault statistics, and more.
 - 📦 **Refactoring**: If developers want to refactor the code to make it cleaner or more extensible, I’m open to it! 😅
+- 📱 **Mobile Support (Future)**: There are long-term plans to potentially support mobile devices, though implementing this feature will be quite challenging.
+- ⚙️ **Python Script Settings Integration**: We aim to enhance integration by allowing Python scripts to have their own settings sections within the plugin settings.
+This will help achieve a more "plugin-like" experience for Python scripts in Obsidian.
+- 📥 **Plugin Submission**: The plugin will be submitted to the Obsidian community plugins directory, making it easily downloadable from within Obsidian.

 ---